Essential Tailwind Techniques Every Developer Should Know — Part 78

 );

-Deep Dive: React tailwind
+Deep Dive: React pdf editor

 Micro-frontends are not always the answer.
 For teams under 50 engineers, the overhead of independent deployments, shared component libraries, and module federation often outweighs the benefits.
 A well-structured monorepo with clear module boundaries achieves the same goal with dramatically less infrastructure.